ktorio/ktor-documentation/topics/micrometer_metrics.md

 ```
 {src="snippets/micrometer-metrics/src/main/kotlin/com/example/Application.kt" include-lines="17,27-32"}

-You can also assign an empty list to disable these metrics at all.
+You can also assign an empty list to disable these metrics completely.

 ## Prometheus: expose a scrape endpoint {id="prometheus_endpoint"}